-- The admission application can be submitted as early as when a student starts their last term/semester at Lorain.
-For example, if you plan to apply to start at YSU for fall semester then please apply no earlier than the beginning of the spring semester prior to that fall start.
+- The admission application can be submitted as early as a student starts their last term/semester at Lorain.
+For example, if you plan to apply to start at YSU for the fall semester, please apply no earlier than the beginning of the spring semester before that fall start.

 - Credit from any regionally accredited college or university will be accepted and applied to either general education, major coursework, or elective credits.

-- Credits from a non-regionally accredited institution may be accepted on a case-by-case basis and must be reviewed through the same process as those from a regionally accredited institution.
+- Credits from a non-regionally accredited institution may be accepted case-by-case and must be reviewed through the same process as those from a regionally accredited institution.
 All credits considered must be a minimum of 1 credit and cannot be developmental.
 Additional information can be found online here.

-- Be in good standing at the previously attended school with a minimum 2.0 gpa.
-Student who have been recently dismissed, suspended, or expelled must sit out one semester prior to being considered at YSU, excluding summer.
+- Be in good standing at the previously attended school with a minimum 2.0 GPA.
+Students recently dismissed, suspended, or expelled must sit out one semester before being considered at YSU, excluding summer.

-- Student must have a minimum 2.00 cumulative grade point average from all colleges and universities attended.
-Any student who has below a overall GPA of 2.0 may be considered for conditional admission, but that is determined on a case by case basis and a personal statement may be required to be submitted.
+- Students must have a minimum 2.00 cumulative grade point average from all colleges and universities.
+Any student below a GPA of 2.0 may be considered for conditional admission, but that is determined on a case-by-case basis, and a personal statement may be required to be submitted.

-- High school diploma would be required unless the associate degree is earned prior to a student’s start at YSU.
+- A high school diploma would be required unless the associate degree is earned before a student starts at YSU.

 Additional Program Admission Requirements

-The formal admission of students into the Program takes into account general education requirements and required support courses, as well as criteria established by full-service faculty in the YSU Department of Social Work.
+The formal admission of students into the Program considers general education requirements and required support courses, as well as criteria established by full-service faculty in the YSU Department of Social Work.

-An overall GPA of 2.5 or better (LCCC and YSU GPA will be taken into consideration).
+An overall GPA of 2.5 or better (LCCC and YSU GPA will be considered).

 Successful completion (C or better) of the following courses according to sequencing: ENGL 161 and 162; CMMC 151; BIOG 152; SOCY 151; PSYH 151; SOCY 161; PLSC 156; PHLY 174 and 161; RELG 181; SOWK 151 and 251; HMSR 111; and SCWK 2642 and 2644 (YSU courses).